Eligibility

 Apply for '88 Legacy funding

-The application deadline is Thursday, Oct.
-10, 2024.
-Proposals will not be accepted after this date.
+The application deadline is Friday, Oct.
+17, 2025.
+Proposals will not be accepted after the deadline.

-Please ensure that your proposal was approved by your Director, Dean or Manager before submitting it.
+If you’re a SAIT employee or faculty member, please ensure your proposal is approved by your leader before submitting it.

 The ’88 Legacy Committee meets annually in November to determine which proposals can be funded.